Find Affordable College Courses

 Willmar, MN

-Our analysis found Ridgewater College to be the best school for agricultural economics and business students who want to pursue a degree in Minnesota.
-Ridgewater College is a small public school located in the town of Willmar.
+Our 2023 rankings named Ridgewater College the best school in Minnesota for agricultural economics and business students.
+Ridgewater College is a small public school located in the remote town of Willmar.

 The average amount in student loans that agricultural business majors at Ridgewater College take out is $12,000.

-Full Agricultural Economics & Business at Ridgewater College Report
+Read full report on Agricultural Economics & Business at Ridgewater College

-The excellent programs at University of Minnesota - Twin Cities helped the school earn the #2 place on this year’s ranking of the best agricultural economics and business schools in Minnesota.
-Located in the city of Minneapolis, UMN Twin Cities is a public school with a very large student population.
+You’ll join some of the best and brightest minds around you if you attend University of Minnesota - Twin Cities.
+The school came in at #2 on this year’s Best Agricultural Economics Schools in Minnesota list.
+Located in the large city of Minneapolis, UMN Twin Cities is a public college with a very large student population.

 Agricultural Business majors at UMN Twin Cities take out an average of $21,500 in student loans while working on their egree.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $267.